tonqa/JustType/README.md

                                          initWithFrame:CGRectZero];
         textView.highlightView = myOwnHighlightView;

-* If you want to create an own view for displaying the suggestions you can set a delegate corresponding to the *JTTextSuggestionDelegate* protocol and implementing some of the optional protocol methods:
+* If you want to create an own view for displaying the suggestions you can set a delegate corresponding to the *JTTextSuggestionDelegate* protocol and implement some of the optional protocol methods:

         textView.textSuggestionDelegate = self;

-* When you implement this protocol it will be useful to set own suggestions for the currently selected word by calling the following method on the textView / textField:
+* When you implement this protocol it will be useful to replace suggestions for the current word by calling the following method on the textView / textField:

         [textView selectSuggestionByIndex: suggestionIndex];